pinterest/secor/README.md

 - **MessagePack date parser**: parser that extracts timestamps from MessagePack messages and groups the output based on the date, similar to the Thrift and JSON parser.
 To use this parser, set `secor.message.parser.class=com.pinterest.secor.parser.MessagePackParser`.
 Like the Thrift parser, the timestamp may be expressed either in seconds or milliseconds, or nanoseconds since the epoch and respects the "message.timestamp.name" property.

-- **Protocol Buffers date parser**: parser that extracts timestamps from protobuf messages and groups the output based on the date, similar to the Thrift, JSON or MessagePack parser.
+- **[Protocol Buffers]** date parser: parser that extracts timestamps from protobuf messages and groups the output based on the date, similar to the Thrift, JSON or MessagePack parser.
 To use this parser, set `secor.message.parser.class=com.pinterest.secor.parser.ProtobufMessageParser`.
 Like the Thrift parser, the timestamp may be expressed either in seconds or milliseconds, or nanoseconds since the epoch and respects the "message.timestamp.name" property.

 If none of the parsers available out-of-the-box is suitable for your use case, note that it is very easy to implement a custom parser.
 All you have to do is to extend [MessageParser](src/main/java/com/pinterest/secor/parser/MessageParser.java) and tell Secor to use your parser by setting ```secor.message.parser.class``` in the properties file.